-For this edition of CRE Terms, we're going to touch on a more subjective topic, specifically how office buildings are classified as Class A, B or C. We'll be leaning on the NAIOP CRE Terms and Definitions booklet for a baseline interpretation of what these different classes mean.
+Let's explore a rather subjective topic, specifically how office buildings are classified as Class A, B or C. We'll be leaning on the NAIOP CRE Terms and Definitions booklet for a baseline interpretation of what these different classes mean.